AdaCore/training_material/courses/ada_essentials/130_program_structure/04-hierarchical_library_units.rst

       end Parent.Child;

 -------------------------------------------
- `with` Clauses for Siblings Are Required
+ "with" Clauses for Siblings Are Required
 -------------------------------------------

 * If references are intended